Authentication as a service (AaaS) is becoming the extra level of security every company needs in the ever evolving business landscape of remote work.

-Whether it’s security, scalability, or fraud prevention, AaaS solutions bring a lot to the table for small businesses and enterprise companies.
+Whether it’s security, scalability, or fraud prevention, authentication as a service solutions bring a lot to the table for small businesses and enterprise companies.
 However, not all providers are created equal.

-Here are some services and features you should consider in your next AaaS provider:
+Here are some services and features you should consider in your next authentication as a service provider:

-- Advanced MFA: Any AaaS provider should include a selection of authentication methods to build an identity authentication scheme that meets your business and compliance needs.
+- Advanced MFA: Any authentication as a service provider should include a selection of authentication methods to build an identity authentication scheme that meets your business and compliance needs.

 - Relevant Compliance: Many providers offer different types of compliance.
 This can include industry-specific compliance for frameworks like HIPAA or PCI DSS or identity-based compliance, like IAL2, AAL2 and FIDO2, to meet high-level identity proofing requirements.
 Select a provider that meets, and if possible, exceeds minimum requirements.

 - Advanced Biometrics: Fingerprint scans and facial scans are pretty common in consumer and business technology.
 A solid AaaS solution provider should also offer more advanced biometrics like LiveID and VoiceID which leverage facial features and voice recognition (respectively) to prove identity.

 - Identity Proofing: Identity proofing, or the practice of using live and document-based verification, helps solve identity theft and fraud issues.
 With proofing, a solution can verify that a user attempting to access a specific account is who they say they are.